Raya2 Expansión: Raya2

 In 2020, the Ascenso MX was converted into Liga de Expansión MX this with the aim of turning it into a league for the development of footballers in exchange for financial support to member clubs that were in financial problems, due to this the possibility was opened for Liga MX clubs could establish their own teams in this league.
 However, in the first season of the new league only two clubs established secondary squads in the new league: C.D.
 Guadalajara with C.D.
 Tapatío and Club Universidad Nacional with Pumas Tabasco.
 While clubs like Monterrey preferred to lend their players to teams like Cancún F.C., Atlético Morelia and Alebrijes de Oaxaca.

 The club's board ultimately decided to establish its own squad for the 2021–22 season in order to reclaim players from outside the club and give them a chance to make the first team, and on June 21, 2021, the formation of the new Raya2 Expansión team became official..
 On June 22, 2021, Aldo de Nigris was appointed as the first team manager.

 On July 28, 2021, the team's official debut was presented, in the match they were defeated 1–2 against Cancún F.C., striker Daniel Lajud scored the first goal in the history of this squad.

+On May 23, 2023, the C.F.
+Monterrey announced the dissolution of Raya2 Expansión due to the Mexican football reform scheduled for 2024, which will see all Liga MX member clubs have an Under-23 team in the Liga de Expansión MX, in addition to low earnings financial that the team generated to the club.